Rohit04052004/Devpal-ai-coding-agent/README.md

 # 🤖 DevPal

-**DevPal** is an AI-powered coding assistant built with [LangGraph](https://github.com/langchain-ai/langgraph).
-It works like a multi-agent development team that can take a natural language request and transform it into a complete, working project — file by file — using real developer workflows.
+**DevPal** is an AI-powered coding assistant that transforms natural language requests into fully functional applications.
+It simulates a multi-agent development team to understand your requirements, create a plan, and build the project step by step.

 ---

-## 🏗️ Architecture
+## 🌟 Key Features

+- **Natural Language Understanding**: Simply describe your idea in plain English.
+- **Multi-Agent Architecture**: A team of specialized AI agents collaborates to build your project:
-- **Planner Agent** – Analyzes your request and generates a detailed project plan.
+  - **Planner Agent**: Creates a high-level plan.
-- **Architect Agent** – Breaks down the plan into specific engineering tasks with explicit context for each file.
+  - **Architect Agent**: Designs the detailed engineering tasks.
-- **Coder Agent** – Implements each task, writes directly into files, and uses available tools like a real developer.
+  - **Coder Agent**: Writes the code, file by file.
+- **Real Developer Workflow**: Uses standard tools and practices to generate clean, maintainable code.
+- **Interactive and Iterative**: Work with the AI to refine and build upon your ideas.

 <div style="text-align: center;">
     <img src="resources/dev_pal_diagram.png" alt="DevPal Architecture" width="90%"/>